 Chi chi dango is often enjoyed on Japanese holidays that celebrate children, such as Hinamatsuri (Girls’ Day) or Kodomo No Hi (Children’s or Boys’ Day).
 However, the dessert is versatile and is often a hit at parties and potlucks regardless of the occasion.

-- 1-pound (16-ounce) box of mochiko (sweet rice flour)
+16 ounces mochiko (sweet rice flour)

-- 1 1/2 cups sugar (up to 2 cups)
+1 1/2 to 2 cups sugar

-- 1 teaspoon baking powder
+1 teaspoon baking powder

-- 1 cup water
+1 cup water

-- 1 teaspoon vanilla
+1 teaspoon pure vanilla extract

-- 4 to 6 drops red food color (for pink mochi; for another color, substitute with choice)
+4 to 6 drops red food coloring

-- 1/2 cup potato starch (substitute corn starch)
+1/2 cup potato or corn starch

-In a mixing bowl, sift dry ingredients: mochiko, sugar, and baking powder, and set aside.
+Preheat oven to 350 F. In a mixing bowl, sift dry ingredients: mochiko, sugar, and baking powder.
+Set aside.

-Using a hand mixer, slowly add dry ingredients a little bit at a time to the wet ingredients, and mix until well blended.
+Using a hand mixer, slowly add dry ingredients a little bit at a time to wet ingredients, and mix until well blended.

-Add a couple of drops of food coloring to the batter, and mix well, until the desired color is achieved.
+Add a couple of drops of food coloring to batter, and mix well, until the desired color is achieved.

-Grease a 9 x 13-inch glass baking dish with canola spray then pour mixture into dish.
+Grease a 9 x 13-inch glass baking dish with canola spray, then pour mixture into dish.

-Cover the pan with foil, sealing it completely.
+Cover pan with foil, sealing completely.

 Roll bite-sized pieces of mochi in potato starch, and dust off excess before serving.